And welcome once again, ladies and gentlemen, back to the Limbaugh Institute for Advanced Conservative Studies.

 It happens every year.

-You can make book on it.
+You could make book on it.

 And it's just short of being breaking news on cable news.

-So CVC will not sell the latest issue of Rolling Stones.
+So, CVC will not sell the latest issue of Rolling Stones.

-Okay, Tony, in Atlanta, glad you waited, sir.
+Okay, Tony, in Atlanta.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 It's a tragedy.